 I did not know that was him either since I watched The Magicians of Love first and just recently got the DVD of Blood of Good and Evil.
 But I knew he looked so familiar when I was watching the first few episodes of BOGAE.
 I kept saying that he looked familiar and was not sure where but settled on probably old TVB dramas that I must have missed when he was not portraying a bigger role.
 However, when I was just viewing some MVs that I made, I suddenly saw Sum Gor and I was like: “That’s Jia Hao!”
 No wonder I knew that if the guy looked older, I would know him and I was right.
 I began searching around for more information to verify it and I was right.
 He returned to Hong Kong last year to attend in TVB’s popular series E.U.
-Also, he managed to reunite with his band, HK’s version of The Little Tigers to performed some of their songs, which also included the once popular TV series themesong of Police Cadet.
-(I included a clip below uploaded by ShiawaseForever.)
+Also, he managed to reunite with his band, HK’s version of The Little Tigers to perform some of their songs, which also included the once-popular TV series theme song of Police Cadet.
 That was also why he was not seen in various Taiwanese dramas anymore.

 *All images were captured by DTLCT